 ARTICLE 4. - OCEA ACCESS

-4.1 An OCEA Representative shall have access to the District’s facilities during working hours for the purpose of assisting Unit employees in processing grievances or investigating matters arising out of the application of provisions of this Agreement.
+4.1 An OCEA Representative shall have access to OC San’s facilities during working hours for the purpose of assisting Unit employees in processing grievances or investigating matters arising out of the application of provisions of this Agreement.
 The OCEA Representative must obtain authorization for each visit in advance from the Director of Human Resources, or designee.

 4.2 The OCEA shall provide the Director of Human Resources, or designee, with a list of Representatives who are authorized to request access under this article, and shall notify the Director of any changes in that list.

-4.3 OCEA access shall not interfere with the District’s operations, or with the work of employees in any manner.
-The District reserves the right to restrict access in certain areas designated as confidential or secure.
+4.3 OCEA access shall not interfere with OC San’s operations, or with the work of employees in any manner.
+OC San reserves the right to restrict access in certain areas designated as confidential or secure.

 ARTICLE 5. - OCEA RIGHTS

 5.1 The OCEA may designate employees to act as representatives for employees covered by this Agreement.
 The OCEA shall furnish the Director of Human Resources, or designee with the names of employees selected as representatives and shall update the list as necessary.
 An alternate representative may be designated to act in the absence of the regular representative.
-Employees not listed on the roster of representatives provided to the District by the OCEA may not act as representatives.
+Employees not listed on the roster of representatives provided to OC San by the OCEA may not act as representatives.

 5.2 Representatives shall not perform non work-related duties on work time without the prior approval of their immediate supervisor.
-Neither the District nor the OCEA shall interfere with, intimidate, restrain, coerce or discriminate against employees because of the exercise or non-exercise of their rights to engage in OCEA activity.
+Neither OC San nor the OCEA shall interfere with, intimidate, restrain, coerce or discriminate against employees because of the exercise or non-exercise of their rights to engage in OCEA activity.

-ARTICLE 6. – DISTRICT RIGHTS
+ARTICLE 6. – OC SAN RIGHTS

-6.1 District inherent rights, powers, functions, duties, responsibilities and authority related to a managerial or administrative character are reserved to the District in its exercise of management decision-making, except as specifically modified by the express provisions of this Memorandum.
-District rights include, but are not limited to, the exclusive right to consider the merits, necessity or organization of any service or activity provided by law, or administrative order; determine the mission of its constituent departments, commissions and boards; set standards of service, determine the procedures and standards of selection for employment and promotion; establish and implement performance standards; direct its employees; take disciplinary action for proper cause; layoff employees from duty because of lack of work or lack of funds; maintain the efficiency of District operations; determine the methods, means and personnel by which District operations are to be conducted; determine the content of job classifications; classify and reclassify positions; take all necessary actions to carry out its mission in emergencies; and exercise complete control and discretion over its organization and the technology of performing its work.
+6.1 OC San inherent rights, powers, functions, duties, responsibilities and authority related to a managerial or administrative character are reserved to OC San in its exercise of management decision-making, except as specifically modified by the express provisions of this Memorandum.
+OC San rights include, but are not limited to, the exclusive right to consider the merits, necessity or organization of any service or activity provided by law, or administrative order; determine the mission of its constituent departments, commissions and boards; set standards of service, determine the procedures and standards of selection for employment and promotion; establish and implement performance standards; direct its employees; take disciplinary action for proper cause; layoff employees from duty because of lack of work or lack of funds; maintain the efficiency of OC San operations; determine the methods, means and personnel by which OC San operations are to be conducted; determine the content of job classifications; classify and reclassify positions; take all necessary actions to carry out its mission in emergencies; and exercise complete control and discretion over its organization and the technology of performing its work.

-6.2 District retains all authority and rights conferred on it by law, or other legal sources, except to the extent that such authority is explicitly waived by the express terms of this agreement.
-District exercise of its management rights hereunder shall not be subject to appeal or meeting and conferring, however, that the exercise of such rights does not preclude OCEA from appealing or meeting and conferring the practical consequences or impacts that District decisions have on wages, hours, and other terms and conditions of employment.
+6.2 OC San retains all authority and rights conferred on it by law, or other legal sources, except to the extent that such authority is explicitly waived by the express terms of this agreement.
+OC San exercise of its management rights hereunder shall not be subject to appeal or meeting and conferring, however, that the exercise of such rights does not preclude OCEA from appealing or meeting and conferring the practical consequences or impacts that OC San decisions have on wages, hours, and other terms and conditions of employment.

 ARTICLE 7. - NONDISCRIMINATION IN EMPLOYMENT